Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/DataCo Global (End-to-End)/README.md

 - **High-Value Customer Segments**: Corporate and Consumer customers consistently recorded the highest average order values through predominantly single-item purchases, presenting opportunities for premium product offerings, personalised marketing campaigns, and customer retention initiatives.

-- Demand Growth Does Not Explain Delivery Performance: The monthly trend shows that Monthly order volumes fluctuate throughout the year, yet delivery performance remains largely unchanged.
-The logistics network demonstrates sufficient scalability to manage higher order volumes.
-However, the inability to improve delivery performance during lower-demand periods indicates that the underlying issues stem from operational processes rather than capacity constraints.
-Existing logistics capacity appears sufficient, but execution efficiency is lacking.

-- High-Volume Shipments Are More Susceptible to Delays: The fulfillment performance chart shows that late deliveries dominate the largest order volumes and item quantities, while on-time deliveries are concentrated around moderate order sizes.
-As shipment size increases, the likelihood of delivery delays also increases, suggesting that large or complex orders place greater strain on fulfillment operations.
-Prioritize high-volume orders for enhanced monitoring and earlier dispatch.
+- **Delivery Delays Are Operational Rather Than Capacity-Driven:** Although order volumes vary throughout the year, delivery performance remains largely unchanged.
+This indicates that delays are more likely caused by inefficiencies in fulfillment and delivery operations than by insufficient logistics capacity.

+- **High-Volume Shipments Are More Susceptible to Delays:** Late deliveries are concentrated among high-volume shipments, while on-time deliveries are more common for moderate-sized orders.
+This patterns suggest that fulfillment processes become less efficient as shipment complexity increases, highlighting the need for proactive monitoring and priority handling of large orders.

-- Delivery Reliability Has a Direct Impact on Profitability: Orders delivered on time consistently achieve the strongest financial performance, while cancelled shipments generate the weakest returns.
-Although late deliveries still produce positive margins, delivery failures gradually erode profitability.
-Therefore, Improving delivery reliability offers a direct path to higher profit margins without increasing product prices or sales volume
+- **Delivery Reliability Drives Profitability:** On-time deliveries consistently generate the highest profit margins, while cancelled orders deliver the weakest financial returns.
+Although late deliveries remain profitable, recurring delivery delays gradually reduce overall margins and customer value.
+This highlights delivery reliability as a key driver of financial performance, where improving fulfillment efficiency can increase profitability without requiring additional sales or price increases.

-- Product Price Is Not the Primary Driver of Profitability: Operational execution and discount promotional strategy has a greater influence on realized profitability than product price.
-Many lower-priced products outperform premium products when delivered reliably.
+- **Product Price Is Not the Primary Driver of Profitability:** Profitability is influenced more by operational execution and discounting strategy than by product price.
+Products delivered on time with well-managed discounts consistently achieve stronger margins, indicating that improving fulfillment performance and optimizing promotional strategies can generate greater profit gains than focusing solely on selling higher-priced products.

-- Cancelled orders account for only 2,855 orders (approximately 4%), yet they exhibit the lowest adjusted profit margin and the greatest variability in profitability.
-Investigate cancellation drivers such as:

-Inventory shortages
-Processing delays
-Payment failures
-Customer abandonment
-Carrier disruptions

-Reducing cancellations will immediately improve realized revenue and operational efficiency.

--
 ### Key Business Challenges
 - **Digital Channel Underperformance & Conversion Failure:** Despite generating over 443K monthly page views, the e-commerce platform operates as a passive "window shopping" catalog rather than a revenue driver.
 The web channel contributes only 3.04% of total sales, and traditional non-web channels capture over 97% of revenue across all top-selling product lines.
 This indicates a severe deficiency in digital acquisition and checkout conversion, rather than a lack of market demand for the products themselves.